algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0xad
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
-- A bitwise-xor B, where A and B are byteslices interpreted as big-endian unsigned integers.
+- A bitwise-xor B, where A and B are byte-arrays, zero-left extended to the greater of their lengths
+- LogicSigVersion >= 4

+## b~

+- Opcode: 0xae
+- Pops: *... stack*, []byte
+- Pushes: []byte
+- A with all bits inverted
+- LogicSigVersion >= 4

+## bzero

+- Opcode: 0xaf
+- Pops: *... stack*, uint64
+- Pushes: []byte
+- push a byte-array of length A, containing all zero bytes
 - LogicSigVersion >= 4